larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

  the activities of the Trust, including grants or licenses given by the Trust (...)

-The Trust has been using presentations at the IETF plenary to report to the IETF community, and its presentations are available as part of the IETF proceedings {{PM}}.
+The Trust presents at the IETF plenary to report to the IETF community, and its presentations are available as part of the IETF proceedings {{PM}}.
+The Trust only presents to plenary once a year, which while strictly conforming to {{TAV2}} is notably less frequent than the other parts of the IETF that report at every plenary.
+The Trust should match the level of reporting of the other parts of the IETF and present at every plenary.

 It also makes information available on its website {{TRUST}}, and sends occasional announcements to the IETF community by email {{ANN}}.